 Corrections, Retractions, Republications, and Version Control

-Any correction of facts, retractions, republications and version control are going to be handled as per the recommendations of International Committee of Medical Editors (ICJME).
+Any correction of facts, retractions, republications, and version control is going to be handled as per the recommendations of the International Committee of Medical Editors (ICJME).

 Scientific Misconduct, Expressions of Concern, and Retraction

-Scientific misconduct in publications includes but is not limited to data fabrication; citation manipulation; data falsification including deceptive manipulation of images; purposeful failure to disclose conflicts of interest; and plagiarism.
-When such claims are alleged, or concerns are otherwise raised (anonymously or not anonymously) about the conduct and/or the integrity of work described in submitted or published manuscripts, Journal of Cancer & Allied Specialties will take appropriate actions as per recommendations of Committee on Publication Ethics (COPE).
+Scientific misconduct in publications includes but is not limited to data fabrication, citation manipulation, data falsification including deceptive manipulation of images, purposeful failure to disclose conflicts of interest, and plagiarism.
+When such claims are alleged, or concerns are otherwise raised (anonymously or not anonymously) about the conduct or the integrity of work described in submitted or published manuscripts, Journal of Cancer & Allied Specialties will take appropriate actions as per recommendations of Committee on Publication Ethics (COPE).

 Preprints or Prepublications

-Prior publication of research as a thesis, presentation at medical or scientific conferences, or posting on preprint servers will not preclude consideration of manuscript.
+Prior publication of research as a thesis, presentation at medical or scientific conferences, or posting on preprint servers will not preclude consideration of a manuscript.

 It is the responsibility of the submitting author to ensure that all those individuals whose work contributed to the paper are acknowledged as contributing authors.
-Likewise, manuscript should only be submitted for consideration once all authors give consent.
+Likewise, the manuscript should only be submitted for consideration once all authors give consent.

-The criteria for someone to be considered as an author of a manuscript for the Journal of Cancer & Allied Specialties are as following:
+The criteria for someone to be considered as an author of a manuscript for the Journal of Cancer & Allied Specialties are as follows:

 - They have made a significant contribution to the concept or design of the work, or acquisition, analysis, or interpretation of data.

 - Drafted the article or revised it critically for important intellectual content.

-For further clarification, please refer to International Committee of Medical Journal Editors (ICMJE) document on what constitutes as authorship.
+For further clarification, please refer to the International Committee of Medical Journal Editors (ICMJE) document on what constitutes authorship.

-Note: If concerns of ghost, guest or gift authorship are raised, journal will follow recommendations of Committee on Publication Ethics (COPE).
-Similarly, journal will act in accordance with COPE guidelines to handle any potential authorship disputes, which may take place before or after publication.
+Note: If concerns of ghost, guest, or gift authorship are raised, the journal will follow recommendations of the Committee on Publication Ethics (COPE).
+Similarly, the journal will act in accordance with COPE guidelines to handle any potential authorship disputes, which may take place before or after publication.